dcmeta/Metamorph/README.md

 # Metamorph
 Framework and tool for developing java web.<br>
-<b>You can generate all table become model, DAO, controller, and CRUD pages by running 1 command.</b>
+<b>You can generate all tables become model, DAO, controller, and CRUD pages by running 1 command.</b>

 See more detail documentation at : http://18.163.239.181